 What Inflation Means to You: Inside the Consumer Price Index

-Note: The charts in this commentary have been updated to include today's Consumer Price Index news release.
+Note: The charts in this commentary have been updated to include this morning's Consumer Price Index news release.

 The slices are listed in the order used by the BLS in their tables, not the relative size.
 The first three follow the traditional order of urgency: food, shelter, and clothing.
 Transportation comes before Medical Care, and Recreation precedes the lumped category of Education and Communication.
 Other Goods and Services refers to a bizarre grab-bag of odd fellows, including tobacco, cosmetics, financial services, and funeral expenses.
 For a complete breakdown and relative weights of all the subcategories of the eight categories, here is a useful link.

 The chart below shows the cumulative percent change in price for each of the eight categories since 2000.

 Not surprisingly, Medical Care has been the fastest growing category.
 At the opposite end, Apparel deflated since 2000 and has nearly returned to those levels in recent years.
 Another unique feature of Apparel is the obvious seasonal volatility of the contour.

 Transportation is the other category with high volatility — much more dramatic and irregular than the seasonality of Apparel.
 Transportation includes a wide range of subcategories.
 The volatility is largely driven by the Motor Fuel subcategory.
 For a closer look at gasoline, see this chart in our weekly gasoline update.

 The BLS does not lump energy costs into an expenditure category.
 Instead, it includes energy subcategories in Housing in addition to the fuel subcategory in Transportation.
 Also, energy costs are indirectly reflected in expenditure changes for goods and services across the CPI.